SongYeongWon/DeepLearning_ImageProcessing/LAB/LAB_FINAL/README.md

 ### Image Capture

 The first process of post-processing is image capture.
 When the 'c' key is pressed, the current frame is captured and object detection is performed on the frame.
 Since the frame image at the moment of capture is continuously stored, pressing the 'c' key continuously uses the stored image.
-When 'r' is pressed, the captured frame is initialized back into the current frame.
-Figure x is the result of object detection when the 'c' key is input.
+When 'r' is pressed, the captured frame is initialized back into the current frame. **Figure 16** is the result of object detection when the 'c' key is input.

 ```python
  for path, im, im0s, vid_cap, s in dataset: